Originally published: 24 March 2026

 - Replacing worn or damaged items promptly

-Many organisations include height safety equipment within PPE kits for easier management.
+Some businesses include height safety equipment within wider PPE kits to make supply and management easier.

 Choosing working at height PPE for your team

-Working at height requires careful planning, proper equipment and consistent safety practices.
+Working at height requires careful planning, the right equipment and consistent safety processes.

-By selecting the right PPE and maintaining it correctly, businesses can significantly reduce the risk of falls and injuries.
+By choosing suitable PPE and maintaining it correctly, businesses can help reduce the risk of falls and support safer working conditions across teams.

 Related PPE guides